Most estimators have the ability to be trained with data. Estimators that require training are called Learners and

 Batch vs Online Learning#

 Batch learning is when a learner is trained in full using only one dataset in a single session.
-Calling the train() method on the learner instance is an example of batch learning.
+Calling the train() method on a learner instance is an example of batch learning.
 In contrast, online learning occurs when a learner is trained over multiple sessions with multiple datasets as small as a single sample each.
 Learners that are capable of being partially trained like this implement the Online interface which includes the partial() method for training in an online scheme.
 Subsequent calls to the partial() method will continue training where the learner left off since the last training session.
 Online learning is especially useful for when you have a dataset that is too large to fit into memory all at once.